pokarina/Puissance-4/README.md

 # Puissance-4
-A "Puissance 4" game written in python with pygame fo
+A "Puissance 4" game written in python with pygame